Do birth control pills cause birth defects if taken during early pregnancy?

 As a precaution, if you suspect you're pregnant take a home pregnancy test.
 If the home pregnancy test is positive, stop taking the pill.
 If taking a home pregnancy test isn't possible, stop taking the birth control pill until the pregnancy is confirmed or ruled out.
 In the meantime, use another method of birth control — such as condoms.
 If you're concerned because you took birth control pills before you knew you were pregnant, talk to your health care provider, but be assured that there's little risk.

 - Waller K, et al. Use of oral contraceptives in pregnancy and major structural birth defects in offspring.
 Epidemiology.
 2010;21:232.

 - Chen X, et al. Recent oral contraceptive use and adverse birth outcomes.
 European Journal of Obstetrics & Gynecology and Reproductive Biology.
 2009;144:40.

-- Oral contraceptives.
-In: Briggs GG, et al. Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
-8th ed.
-Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2008:1371.
+- Briggs GG, et al. Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
+9th ed.
+Philadelphia, Pa.: Wolters Kluwer Health Lippincott Williams & Wilkins; 2011:1.